 Paired with beautiful, realistic illustrations, this picture book takes us back in time to World War II when Dr. Salk was devastated to see people unable to walk.
 He became very passionate about wanting to help prevent other people from polio complications.
 Thanks to his polio vaccine invention and widespread immunization, the disease has been eradicated from most parts of the world.

 A Shot in the Arm!
-Big Ideas that Changed the World
+Big Ideas that Changed the World Graphic Novel

 - Author / Illustrator: Don Brown

-This graphic novel about vaccines is geared for older children in elementary school and middle school.
+This graphic novel about vaccines is perfect for older children in elementary school and middle school.
 With lively comic-style images and dialogue, kids can learn about the history of vaccinations against smallpox, measles, polio, rabies, cholera, influenza, and COVID-19.
 Leaders such as Lady Mary Wortley Montagu, Louis Pasteur, Antonie van Leeuwenhoek, and Edward Jenner are also featured.